lmc2179/lmc2179.github.io/drafts/metric_decomposition.md

 ## Why did our customer value change?

 There are two ways to increase the value of our customers:
-- We can change the mix of our customers so that more of them come from more valuable countries
+- We can change the mix of our customers so that more of them come from more valuable countries.
+For example, we might market to customers in a particularly lucrative country.
-- We can increase the value of the customers in a specific country
+- We can increase the value of the customers in a specific country.
+For example, we might try to understand what new features will appeal to customers in a particular country.

+Both of these are potential sources of change in any given month.
 How much of this month's change in value was because the mix of customers changed?
 How much was due to within-country factors?
 A clever decomposition from [this note by Daniel Corro](https://www.casact.org/pubs/forum/00wforum/00wf305.pdf) allows us to get a perspective on this.

 The value growth decomposition given by Corro is: